gasgiant/Camera-Shake/README.md

 ```

 ### Without Presets
 If you need more options, than provided by presets, you need to create an instance of some shake class and pass it into the `CameraShaker.Shake`.
+There are three default shake classes: [PerlinShake](#perlinshake), [BounceShake](#bounceshake) and [KickShake](#kickshake).
+You can also write your own shakes.
 The example below is for `PerlinShake`.

 ```csharp
 using UnityEngine;